xnowbzhao/MDT/README.md

 ## Acknowledgement
 The code is based on [GNF](https://github.com/bldeng/GuidedDenoising), If you use any of this code, please make sure to cite these works.

+AI tools were used only to assist with code refactoring, efficiency optimization, documentation, and debugging during the open-source preparation process.